Nordlien/PhotoTags-Synchronizer/docs/userguide/config/index.md

 ![Application](config_application.png)

 ## Metadata Read
-All meta information read in this application will be assiged to a value internaly in the application.
+All meta information read in this application will be assigned to a value internally in the application.

 ![Metadata Read](config_metadata-read.png)

-### Example of diffrent standards
+### Example of different standards

-As an exmaple: Athur has a few standards where this meta information can be stored.
+As an example: Athur has a few standards where this meta information can be stored.

 - Single
   - EXIF:IFD0, XPAuthor